PP-Namias/Computer-Science-Lecture-Notes/2nd Year 2nd Semester/HUMAN COMPUTER INTERACTION.md

 User Interface (UI) – aesthetic, colors, buttons, and designs.
 User Experience (UX) – how the user feels about your program, user’s satisfaction, and user’s interaction to your program from first to last.

+## Importance of HCI
+HCI is crucial in designing intuitive interfaces that people with different abilities and expertise usually access.
+Most importantly, human-computer interaction is helpful for communities lacking knowledge and formal training on interacting with specific computing systems.

+With efficient HCI designs, users need not consider the intricacies and complexities of using the computing system.
+User-friendly interfaces ensure that user interactions are clear, precise, and natural.

+Let’s understand the importance of HCI in our day-to-day lives:

+### 1. HCI in daily lives
+Today, technology has penetrated our routine lives and has impacted our daily activities.
+To experience HCI technology, one need not own or use a smartphone or computer.
+When people use an ATM, food dispensing machine, or snack vending machine, they inevitably come in contact with HCI.
+This is because HCI plays a vital role in designing the interfaces of such systems that make them usable and efficient.

+### 2. Industry
+Industries that use computing technology for day-to-day activities tend to consider HCI a necessary business-driving force.
+Efficiently designed systems ensure that employees are comfortable using the systems for their everyday work.
+With HCI, systems are easy to handle, even for untrained staff.

+HCI is critical for designing safety systems such as those used in air traffic control (ATC) or power plants.
+The aim of HCI, in such cases, is to make sure that the system is accessible to any non-expert individual who can handle safety-critical situations if the need arises.

+### 3. Accessible to disabled
+The primary objective of HCI is to design systems that make them accessible, usable, efficient, and safe for anyone and everyone.
+This implies that people with a wide range of capabilities, expertise, and knowledge can easily use HCI-designed systems.
+It also encompasses people with disabilities.
+HCI tends to rely on user-centered techniques and methods to make systems usable for people with disabilities.

+### 4. An integral part of software success
+HCI is an integral part of software development companies that develop software for end-users.
+Such companies use HCI techniques to develop software products to make them usable.
+Since the product is finally consumed by the end-user, following HCI methods is crucial as the product’s sales depend on its usability.

+### 5. Useful for untrained communities
+Today, user manuals for general computer systems are a rarity.
+Very few advanced and complex computing systems provide user manuals.
+In general, users expect the systems to be user-friendly and enable them to access the system within a few minutes of interacting with it.
+Here, HCI is an effective tool that designers can use to design easy-to-use interfaces.
+HCI principles also ensure that the systems have obvious interfaces and do not require special training to be used.
+Hence, HCI makes computing systems suitable for an untrained community.

 ## Key components of HCI